-Minnesota Housing expects applicants to have developed a fair and transparent process for soliciting providers to meet the needs identified in their community.
+The applicant should conduct a local solicitation process to select providers that can best address the needs identified in the community needs assessment in order to assist households to achieve stable housing.
 The solicitation process should help ensure that providers who are able to address the needs of those most disparately impacted by homelessness have access to apply for funding.
 Particular emphasis should be placed on selecting providers that can help the organization achieve equitable results for populations that have been traditionally underserved by housing and homeless resources.